 Are MREs Still Good After The 3-Year Expiration Date?

 The 3-year “expiration date” on an MRE is the date when you inspect the MRE packaging to ensure that it is still sound and protecting the food.
 The expiration date is the “best eaten by” date.
 The flavor and nutritional value of the food may start to decline after the expiration date.

-“The shelf life of the MRE is three (3) years at 80 degrees F. However, the shelf life can be extended through the use of cold storage facilities prior to distribution.”
+“The shelf life of the MRE is three (3) years at 80 degrees F. However, cold storage facilities can extend the shelf life before distribution.”
 Combat Logistics Support Agency

 6-Steps: How To Heat An MRE Entree With The Flameless Ration Heater (FRH?)